lramo062/WeeChat-Notifications/README.md

 # WeeChat-Notifications
-WeeChat-Notificatoins is a plugin for WeeChat, a CLI chat client.
+WeeChat-Notificatoins is a plugin for WeeChat, a CLI chat client on linux with i3-wm instructions.

 * Forked from https://github.com/omart075/WeeNotifyMatrix.
 * WeeChat-Notifications displays a notification whenever a message is received on any buffer you have on WeeChat.